Elie-Bordron/DEA-dataviz/docs/fonctionnement_des_outils.md

 `postseg.cghdata <- postsegnormalize(seg.cghdata)`
 faire une normalisation après la segmentation permet de mieux définir le zéro:
 ```
-This function recursively searches for the interval containing the most segmented data, decreasing the interval length in each recursion.
+This function recursively searches for the interval containing the most segmented data, decreasing the interval length in e  recursion.
 The recursive search makes the post-segmentation normalization robust against local maxima.
 This function is particularly useful for profiles for which, after segmentation, the 0-level does not coincide with many segments.
 It is more or less harmless to other profiles.
 We advise to keep the search interval (inter) small, in particular at the positive (gain) side to avoid that the 0-level is set to a common gain level.
 ```
 Output: objet $cghSeg$
 *oui. --> dans le script, produire le plot illustrant la distribution des segments avant et après la postsegnormalisation pour comparer et montrer l'effet de cette étape.*